njcorker/MatlabWordle/README.md

 There is an error range as a program created on a Mac, the figure occasionally does not present itself on Windows, and certain Mac versions.

-(It's a Year 1 University project lol, not a finished, professional project yet)
+Year 1 Coding University Project